-

 Africa is a continent of striking contrasts and immense potential.
 From its breathtaking landscapes and rich cultural heritage to its untapped economic potential and complex political landscape, Africa remains at a crossroads.
 Its future will depend on how it addresses its challenges, including poverty, conflict, and environmental sustainability.
 With the right investment in human capital, infrastructure, and innovation, Africa holds the potential to become one of the world’s leading economic regions in the 21st century.

-Countries that make up Australia are:
+Countries that make up Africa are:

 - Algeria